BlogH-01

 A simple way to do this is to keep a note on your phone or a piece of paper, starting from the day you noticed your first symptoms.
 Date each note and describe symptoms (as well as if they’ve gotten better or worse) along with any new ones you’re experiencing.

-Want a symptoms tracker?
+Want a symptom tracker?
 Check out this one from Nebraska Medicine.

 You’ll also want to look for emergency warning signs for COVID-19.
 If you or a loved one is showing any of these signs, seek emergency medical care immediately: